matrix-org/matrix-appservice-irc/docs/bridged_networks.md

 [^1]: This includes both irc.gimp.org and irc.gnome.org, as they are the same thing.

 [^2]: The bridge has moved from matrix.org to gnome.org.

+[^3]: OFTC does not support SASL at the time of writing, so after reconnects you need to manually REGAIN your nickname with NickServ.
+See https://github.com/matrix-org/matrix-appservice-irc/issues/1483 for details